imagej/imagej.github.io/_pages/formats/bio-formats.md

 The **Bio-Formats Importer** is a plugin for reading data into Fiji.
 It can open many dozens of proprietary life sciences formats, and standardize their acquisition metadata into a common [OME data model](https://docs.openmicroscopy.org/latest/ome-model/developers/model-overview.html).
 It will also extract and set basic metadata values such as [spatial calibration](/techniques/spatial-calibration) if they are available in the file.

-Often, you will not need to worry about this plugin to import your data, because Bio-Formats is largely integrated with the File/Open command of Fiji.
+Often, you will not need to worry about this plugin to import your data, because Bio-Formats is largely integrated with the {% include bc path="File|Open" %} command of Fiji.
 However, for certain file formats, you may wish to explicitly activate the Bio-Formats Importer to override the default behavior of Fiji.
 For example, by default Fiji uses some built-in logic to open TIFF files, but this logic may fail with certain TIFFs.
 The Bio-Formats Importer plugin may be able to import such TIFFs successfully.

 ### Bio-Formats Exporter